Israeli Leaders and Hamas

 When Palestinians engage in actions that are attempts to return to the region of Palestine, now called Israel, that Zionists drove them out of, and when they fight back against the Israeli military who block their path, they strengthen the anti-Zionist movement: they make it clear to the world--and to Israeli Jews--that their aim is not to "drive the Jews into the sea" or "kill all the Jews" but to be allowed to exercise their Right of Return.
 But Hamas's aim is the contrary one, to weaken the anti-Zionist movement by doing things such as firing rockets at Israeli civilians that tell the world it does indeed view ordinary Israeli Jews as the enemy.

 Look at what Hamas does when ordinary Palestinians try to exercise their Right of Return.
 In 2011 Palestinians in Syria, Lebanon, Gaza and the West Bank marched to the Israeli border and tried to enter Israel.
 Israeli military forces fired on them; no surprise.
 But Hamas also tried to block the Palestinians.
-As The Guardian reports:
+As The Columbus Dispatch (and others) reported: